 Some of the project planning tools focus on a single aspect, while others offer a suite of planning features that can be used in each one of the project planning steps.

 Online PM planning software is a flexible and handy system for any style of teamwork.
-Tools for planning provide features capable to help various teams to succeed in planning processes.
+Tools for planning provide features that help various teams to succeed in planning processes.

-Some years ago there were just a couple of professional tools, so project managers had to work in routing with lots of documents, excel spreadsheets, etc. Nowadays PMs use innovative professional tools that can automate the processes and streamline the challenges.
+Some years ago, there were just a couple of professional tools, so project managers had to work in routing with lots of documents, excel spreadsheets, etc. Nowadays, PMs use innovative professional tools that can automate processes and assist in resolving challenges.

 PM project planning systems provide evident benefits, such as:

 What Features to Look for in Project Planning Software?

 How Long Does the Project Planning Phase Last?